-Part 3 - Traffic Signals
+Part 5 - Traffic Signals

 The Contractor shall repair and maintain all signal related equipment during the construction of this project.
 During construction, it is anticipated that there will be impacts associated to the detection at the existing traffic signals listed below.
 The project shall provide video detection cameras for each approach at each existing intersection listed below to maintain detection for the duration of the project.
 In addition, once the construction impacting the detection at the existing traffic signals is completed, the damaged inductive loops shall be replaced in accordance with the latest SCDOT design standards.
-The project shall include permanent video detection and inductive loops for each signal approach at the new signal installations listed below.